|

 century, being inflicted, at its peak by 27 states.
 Nevada introduced the gas

 chamber in 1921, which was ultimately used by 11 states).
-Hanging remains a
+Hanging was a lawful

 The first